Bachelor of Social Work

 Related Programs

-While the Bachelor of Social Work program equips students with foundational skills for generalist practice, several related programs offer opportunities to specialize further.
-Students can explore options within and beyond the Department of Social Work to expand their expertise and enhance career prospects.
+The Bachelor of Social Work program builds a strong foundation in generalist practice, while also offering students opportunities to specialize through related programs.
+By exploring options within and beyond the Department of Social Work, students can expand their expertise and broaden their career prospects.
 Consider exploring:

 - Master of Social Work